verovm/usenix-atc21/README.md

 To implement the substate recorder in Section 4.2, we modified the Geth `import` command to trace and record substates.
 We instrumented the `core/state` module to trace indices and values accessed during transaction execution.
-We employ [LevelDB](https://github.com/syndtr/goleveldb) with our substate database, which is the KVDB implementation that Geth uses for its backend.
+We employed [LevelDB](https://github.com/syndtr/goleveldb) with our substate database, which is the KVDB implementation that Geth uses for its backend.

 We implemented the substate replayer in Section 4.3 as command `transition-substate` (`t8n-substate`) with the Geth EVM.
 `t8n-substate` receives a range of blocks and replays all transactions in the given range.